Con Artists Impersonating IRS Agents Continue to Target Consumers Nationwide

 The IRS says that it continues to hear reports of phone scams as well as email phishing schemes targeting taxpayers across the country using the IRS name.
 In many cases, scammers will alter caller ID numbers to make it look like the IRS or another agency is calling.
 The con artists use IRS titles and fake badge numbers to appear legitimate.
 They may even use the taxpayer's name, address and other personal information to make the call sound official.

-According to the IRS, a recent variation of this scam tries to play off the current tax season.
+A recent variation of this scam tries to play off the current tax season.
 Scam artists call saying that they have your tax return, and just need to verify a few details to process your return.
-The scammer tries to get you to give up personal information such as a Social Security number or personal financial information, such as bank numbers or credit cards.
+The scammer tries to get you to give up sensitive personal information such as a Social Security number or personal financial information, such as bank numbers or credit cards.

-Last month, the Treasury Inspector General for Tax Administration (TIGTA) announced that it had received information that callers impersonating IRS employees or the U.S. Treasury Department were contacting taxpayers and demanding payments on iTunes gift cards.
+According to the Treasury Inspector General for Tax Administration (TIGTA), callers impersonating IRS employees or the U.S. Treasury Department are contacting taxpayers and demanding payments on iTunes gift cards.
 TIGTA says that these scam callers may also request payment of taxes using Green Dot, MoneyPak, Reloadit, and other prepaid credit or debit cards.
 Any such request is a huge red flag!

 "These schemes continue to adapt and evolve in an attempt to catch people off guard just as they are preparing their tax returns," said IRS Commissioner John Koskinen.
 "Don't be fooled.
 The IRS won't be calling you out of the blue asking you to verify your personal tax information or aggressively threatening you to make an immediate payment."

 Don't be fooled by a scam artist's attempt to steal your money or identity!
 Remember, the IRS will NEVER:

 - Call to demand immediate payment, even if you have tax probelms.